 Window awnings work too and will do a great job of blocking sunlight.
 Awnings can be permanently fixed, temporary just for the summer, or a retractable kind that you can open or close easily.

-Get a Handyman Expert to install your blinds and awnings so that they’re strong and secure – since opening, closing and using them often can result in ware and tear.
+Get a local Handyman to install your blinds and awnings so that they’re strong and secure – since opening, closing and using them often can result in ware and tear.

 4. Set your thermostat to off-peak times